Skip to main content

 We also offer help with your council tax.
 The amount we support you with changes each year so that you are prepared for managing your bills.

-Council Tax is a compulsory charge on properties.
+Council Tax is a compulsory charge on all residential properties.
 The amount you pay is decided by the council.
-This money is then used to provide you with services like the fire service and police.
+This money is used to provide you with services like the emergency services, fire service and police but also bin collections, street repairs, libraries, parks and Leisure facilities.
+Typically, anyone who is over 18 and owns or rents a home has to pay Council Tax.

 • Tax year in which your 18th birthday falls - We will pay a 85% contribution and you will pay 15%